Reviewed by: HU Medical Review Board | Last reviewed: February 2022 | Last updated: March 2022

 - Improve sleep quality

-COPD patients may be prescribed oxygen therapy if the level of oxygen in their bloodstream is too low.
-Feeling breathless is not a sure way of telling that a patient is not getting enough oxygen.
+People with COPD may be prescribed oxygen therapy if the level of oxygen in their bloodstream is too low.
+Feeling breathless is not a sure way of telling that a person is not getting enough oxygen.
 This has to be done using a blood test to measure the level of oxygen.
-Healthcare professionals use blood-oxygen tests such as:
+Doctors use blood-oxygen tests such as:2

 - Arterial blood gas test